JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 ```

 ### Font Extraction
-This was a manual process that extracted 'MAINTEXT.fnt' from 'Font.pck' and stripped the header, producing a raw .tex file that was then converted into MAINTEXT.png (which is available in the resources folder).
+This was a manual process that extracted 'MAINTEXT.fnt' from 'Font.pck' and stripped the header, producing a raw .tex file that was then converted into MAINTEXT.png.
+It was then scaled down to 75%, expanded to be 1512x1134, and had English characters with decoration manually added.
+The new font characters are available in MAINTEXT.png, but the original characters are blacked out due to copyright.
+Dragging this file will repack it into 'Font.pck', assuming it's in the same folder where the file was dragged from.

 ## Licenses
 - [Scarlet](https://github.com/xdanieldzd/Scarlet/blob/master/LICENSE.md)
 - [DALTools](https://github.com/thesupersonic16/DALTools)

 ## Disclaimer
 This repo and its contributors are not affiliated with Leaf/Aquaplus.
+None of the original game's content is in this repo for copyright reasons.
 Also the code sucks.